 You are welcome to join us fifteen minutes or so before the service.
 Just like an in-person service, this is when everyone is arriving in the “room”, saying hi to each other, sharing news of the day, commenting on the beautiful flowers blooming outside and so on.
-You’d be welcome to join the conversation, or listen in quietly.
-We do have a greeter who watches for new names and faces, who may send a chat message to say hi.
-We do encourage you to share your camera, so we can see your face, and to label your image with your real name.
+You are welcome to join the conversation, or listen in quietly.
+We have a greeter who watches for new names and faces, who may send a chat message to say hi.
+We encourage you to share your camera, so we can see your face, and label your image with your real name.
 Although we do understand that some people would prefer to observe anonymously, there have been incidents of people visiting online church services with the goal of being offensive.
 Seeing your name and face reassures us that you’re here to participate positively in our service.

 At 10:30, we mute everyone, and the service begins.
 Members of our congregation and staff present from their homes.
 We will welcome everyone to the service, then we may share a reading or a meditation.
 Here are sample readings from past services.
 Here is a sample meditation, led by our minister, Rev. Nancy Reid-McKee.

 We will offer a “Time for All Ages” which is a children’s story-time, typically led by our Director of Lifespan Religious Education, Margaret Rogers.
 Here is a puppet show from a recent service.

 Margaret may also offer the children suggestions for art projects or other activities they could do while their parents “attend” the service.